 Narrowboating with kids: family guide to canal boat holidays

-With overseas vacays still looking dubious for the foreseeable, we've been turning our mind to holidays in the sunny UK instead, and one kind of UK holiday we've had a blast on in the past is a cheeky getaway on the British waterways.
-So, if you fancy life on a canal boat for a few nights but are dubious because you have tots in tow, then you need this handy dandy guide to narrowboating with kids...
+With overseas vacays still feeling a bit dubious for the foreseeable thanks to all the passport debaccles, we've been turning our mind to holidays in the sunny UK instead, and to a one kind of UK holiday at that.
+One such jolly getaway we've had a blast on in the past is a cheeky getaway on the British waterways, so, if you fancy life on a canal boat for a few nights but are hesitant because you have tots in tow, then you need this handy dandy guide to narrowboating with kids...

 Spend some time looking into routes